Disentanglement with Biological Constraints: A Theory of Functional Cell Types: Disentanglement in brains: A theory of cell types

 These are the same biological constraints as above, but now the functional constraints involve predicting location, object, and action, and an additional structural constraint imposes \eqref{eq:structconstr}.
 Interestingly, the structural constraint leads to a pattern forming optimisation dynamics (see Appendix \ref{Appendix:Cell_type_optimisation} for mathematical details).

-\textbf{Modules of distinct cell types when tasks are factorised and representations are nonnegative.} Just as our theory predicts, when training on tasks where objects and space are factorised (i.e. objects can be anywhere in space), under our biological constraints of nonnegativity and energy efficiency, distinct neural modules emerge, each selective for a single task factor (Fig. \ref{fig:GridOVC}C-D).
-We see GC-like neurons that consistently represent space independent of object locations, and OVC-like neurons that recenter their representations around the moving objects or are inactive if no objects are present (further cells are shown in Fig. \ref{fig:ExtraCells}).
-To quantify whether the population really has two distinct cell types (two modules) we analyse the consistency of a cell's representation by taking its average spatial correlation between many different object configurations (Fig. \ref{fig:GridOVC}E); some cells change a lot (i.e. OVCs) some cells don't change (i.e. GCs).
-Thus the representation has two disentangled modules.
-Without the nonnegativity constraint, the neural representation is entangled with mixed-selective neurons and no clear distinction between cells that change and those that don't (Fig. \ref{fig:GridOVC}F-G).
+\textbf{Modules of distinct cell types when tasks are factorised and representations are nonnegative.} Just as our theory predicts, when training on tasks where objects and space are factorised (i.e. objects can be anywhere in space), under our biological constraints of nonnegativity and energy efficiency, distinct neural modules emerge, each selective for a single task factor (Fig. \ref{fig:GridOVC}D-E).
+We see GC-like neurons that consistently represent space independent of object locations, and OVC-like neurons that recenter their representations around the moving objects or are inactive if no objects are present (further cells are shown in Fig. \ref{fig:ExtraCells}). {\revision Whereas without the nonnegativity constraint, all cells look qualitatively similar - a single module of multi-peaked amorphous cells (Fig. \ref{fig:GridOVC}F).
+To quantify whether a population really has two distinct cell types (two modules) we analyse the consistency of a cell's representation by taking its average spatial correlation between many different object configurations (Fig. \ref{fig:GridOVC}G-I).
+In the ReLu case, there are two modes (Fig. \ref{fig:GridOVC}G-I) showing a double dissociation: the mode containing cells that don't change have high grid-score \citep{barry_grid_2012} and do not have consistent activity around objects.
+These are GCs.
+Whereas the mode containing cells that change between tasks have low grid-score and respond consistently around objects (Fig. \ref{fig:GridOVC}H)}.
+These cells respond to objects and are comparable to OVCs.

-\textbf{Grid cell warping and mixed-selectivity when tasks are entangled.} Experimental results show GCs sometimes warp their firing fields towards rewarded locations \citep{boccara_entorhinal_2019} and sometimes don't \citep{butler_remembered_2019}.
-Intriguingly, in the warping situation, the rodents exhibited stereotyped behaviour around consistent rewards.
+\textbf{Grid cell warping and mixed-selectivity when tasks are entangled.} Experimental results show GCs sometimes warp their firing fields towards rewarded locations \citep{boccara_entorhinal_2019} and sometimes don't \citep{butler_remembered_2019}. {\revision Intriguingly, in the warping situation, the rodents exhibited stereotyped behaviour; sequentially running between rewards using the same spatial trajectories rather than freely exploring the space (i.e. behaviour is entangled with space)}.
 We now explain these neuroscience observations as a consequence of space becoming entangled with objects/rewards.